Robert Kalloch: Early work: 1933 to 1935

 In 1933, Columbia Pictures hired Kalloch to be their chief fashion and women's costume designer.
 He was the first contract costume designer ever hired by the studio, and he established the studio's wardrobe department.
 Until his death, he was often credited by the mononym "Kalloch".
 Columbia Pictures at the time had a reputation as a Poverty Row B movie studio.
 Founder and president Harry Cohn was determined to change that, and in addition to hiring popular actresses like Nancy Carroll, Irene Dunne, Lillian Harvey, Grace Moore, and Fay Wray he hired top-flight technical talent like Kalloch.
 Kalloch's employment, in turn, convinced these leading actresses that Columbia Pictures intended to invest in their careers.

 Among his first works was a lace gown for Mary Brian in the 1933 film Fog and a gown with enormous draped sleeves for Glenda Farrell in Lady for a Day.
 He also designed the costumes for Elissa Landi for Excursion to Paradise (released under the title Sisters Under the Skin) and (with Edward Stevenson) for Barbara Stanwyck in The Bitter Tea of General Yen.
 He went to Paris in June 1934 to see the latest fashion trends, and by September of that year had designed costumes for Claudette Colbert (for It Happened One Night), Carole Lombard, Grace Moore, and Genevieve Tobin.
 After his return, he designed notable costumes for Ann Sothern in Eight Bells and a set of clothes for Joan Bennett in She Couldn't Take It which altered the actress' look from conservative to chic.

-Kalloch was Columbia Pictures' first good costume and fashion designer, Between 1930 and 1934, Columbia Pictures transforme itself from a Poverty Row studio to one of the eight major film studios during Hollywood's Golden Age.
+Kalloch was Columbia Pictures' first good costume and fashion designer, Between 1930 and 1934, Columbia Pictures transformed itself from a Poverty Row studio to one of the eight major film studios during Hollywood's Golden Age.
 With Columbia's releases more than doubling from 21 to 47 a year, Kalloch was overwhelmed with work.
 In May 1935, Columbia Pictures hired Murray Mayer to lead its ladies' wardrobe department.
 Kalloch retained his position as the studio's fashion and costume designer.
 During this early period, Kalloch's work favored classic, graceful lines that treated actresses like sculpted marble.
 His work emphasized their height and slimness.

 Kalloch's mother died on June 29, 1935.
 Her death prompted Kalloch to leave Columbia and return to New York City, where he took a job once again with Madame Frances & Co.
 When Madame Frances retired in 1936, Kalloch returned to Columbia.